SEO for SaaS Companies: How to Start Getting Results

 Don’t be afraid if keyword monthly search volumes are lower than what you expected – many times low volume keywords in aggregate can deliver more conversions than generic high volume keywords.

 Building enough content that shows your expertise is not an easy task, but it’s an investment that pays off with time.
 After you have several top-performing pages, you can scale your efforts to optimizing existing content along with creating new pieces.
 Here’s more on how to get started and scale up your SaaS content marketing work.

-3. Show Expertise and Authority in Order to Build Trust
+3. On-Page SaaS SEO: Show Expertise and Authority in Order to Build Trust

 The so-called E-A-T signals (Expertise, Authority, and Trust) can help your website establish trust.
-Make sure to show the authors of your content, share your company goals and achievements, and add third party reviews and testimonials.
+Moreover, in 2022, Google introduced a fresh addition to its E-E-A-T signals, incorporating the letter “E” to represent “Experience” as a new signal, particularly in relation to product usage or the creation of specific content.
+Make sure to show the authors of your content (and their experience and expertise on the topic), share your company goals and achievements, and add third-party reviews and testimonials.